Skip to content

 );

-The BigQuery Wrapper supports data reads and writes from BigQuery.
+The BigQuery Wrapper supports data reads and writes from BigQuery tables and views.

 1